-Richard Foster once made three profound observations about humility, stating:
+Richard Foster once made three profound observations about humility.
+He stated:

 ‘…it soon becomes apparent that: